cloudgeex/ngx-schema-form/projects/schema-form/README.md

 - tests, lots of them.
 - add animation for control tree update
 - expose widget from template schema fields, fieldsets and buttons
+- default widgets initial invalid messages show only after submit (configurable)
+- refactor default widgets to be components, and create widgets abstract types for basic for default widgets;